Learn Everything You Need to Know About These Common Firewood Terms!

 - Kiln-Dried Firewood

-Below we’ll take a closer look at each of these terms.
+Below, we’ll take a closer look at each of these terms.

 What is Green Firewood?

+“Green” refers to wood that is freshly chopped lumber.
 Green wood contains a lot of moisture that produces smoke and not enough flame, making for a depressing fire.
 Mold and moss in fresh-cut wood will also produce harmful emissions when burned.

 What is Seasoned Firewood?